Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

 \subsection{$O(1)$-cost Fourier transform at large times}

 While, as indicated in Remark~\ref{rmk:Bkslow}, $A_k^{\mathrm{slow}}$ is a slowly oscillatory function of $\omega$, the numerical evaluation of the integral in~\eqref{eqn:ukw} still requires the use of increasingly finer discretization meshes as $t$ grows, on account of the fast oscillations exhibited by the exponential term $e^{-\mathrm{i}\omega (t - s_k)}$, as function of $\omega$ for large $t$.
 As a result, the evaluation of the quantity $u^{I}_k(\br,t)$ by means of classical quadrature rules requires increasingly fine frequency meshes, and, thus, increasing numbers of expensive Helmholtz-equation solutions, as $t$ increases.
-The FTH algorithm~\cite{abl} addresses this challenge by employing $O(1)$-cost high-frequency integration methods, which are reviewed in Sections~\ref{sec:zer_freq_int} and~\ref{non-vanish_0}, for general integrals of the form
+The FTH algorithm~\cite{abl} addresses this challenge by employing a $O(1)$-cost high-frequency quadrature rule for the integrals in~\eqref{eqn:ukw}, which is reviewed in what follows.

-In view of the logarithmic singularities exhibited by the solutions of the 2D Helmholtz equation as functions of $\omega$ at $\omega = 0$~\cite{maccamy1965low, werner1986low}, in what follows we assume that $F(\omega)$ has a logarithmic singularity at $\omega = 0$ but is otherwise smooth, and we separately discuss the quadrature problem for the cases $0 \notin [a,b]$ and $0 \in [a,b]$.